core-wg/oscore/draft-ietf-core-object-security.md

    * Endpoint A sends a notification, which is verified by Endpoint B: key=K1, nonce=IV1 XOR PIV1.

+Remarks:

-Note that endpoint A always uses key K1 for encrypting and K2 for verification, and conversely for endpoint B.
+* Note that endpoint A always uses key K1 for encrypting and K2 for verification, and vice versa for endpoint B.

+* All examples are indvidually based on the assumption on the endpoints stated above - the update of the security context parameters after each operation is omitted from these examples.

+* Recipient Sequence Numbers are omitted from these examples since they are not used for nonce generation, but by clients for replay protection of Observe notifications.

 # OSCOAP Compression {#compression}